rapiinel/jira_worklog_automation/README.md

 python -m venv jira_worklogs
 ```

 Step 3.
-Activate your virtual environment
+Activate your virtual environment (start here if you have already created an environment before)
 ```
 .\jira_worklogs\Scripts\activate # Windows
 ```